Discussion in 'Accessories' started by nayr, Oct 3, 2016.

 it was a tight fit, but it works

-wont come off easily but leave a lil slack on the end so there is a dead space infront of the pickup.. mine are installed protected from most of the weather.
+wont come off easily but leave a lil slack on the end so there is a dead space infront of the pickup, you dont want to stretch that part at all.. mine are installed protected from most of the weather.

 I find giving the microphone a downard tilt usually helps avoid the direct wind, it rarely comes from the ground level..
 I dont expect this alone to completely cure wind noise, but it should dramatically reduce it without looking funky..
 I dont live in a windy environment so it wont take much to make me happy.